andresebr/kumodd/README.md

 yamlMetadataMD5		| MD5 of the redacted metadata.
 yamlMD5Match		| match if metadata MD5 on disk = data from Google Drive.

 Data is verified when listing or downloading files.
-When downloading, The API provides an MD5 of non-native files.
-For native Google Docs, Sheets, Slides, the MD5 is computed in memory prior to writing the data to disk.
-When downloading, if any of MD5, file size or Last Modify time differ from the metadata, kumodd will re-download the file and update the YAML metadata.
-Next, it will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure that the data on disk are valid.
+During downloading, Google Drive provides an MD5 only for non-native files.
+For native Google Docs, Sheets, and Slides, the MD5 is computed in memory prior to writing the data to disk.
+During downloading, if a file exists, but any of the MD5, size or Last Modify time differ from the previously saved metadata, kumodd will re-download the file and save the updated YAML metadata.
+Next, it will re-read the saved file and metadata to ensure the MD5, size and time stamp on disk are valid.

 Kumodd also verifies bulk metadata.
-However, certain metadata are ephemeral; they are valid for a limited time after they are downloaded, after which a subsequent download retrieves differing values.
+However, certain metadata are dynamic while others are static.
+Dynamic items are valid for a limited time after they are downloaded, after which a subsequent download retrieves differing values.
 For example, the value of 'thumbnailLink' changes every time the metadata is retrieved from Google Drive.
 Other 'Link' and URL values may change after a few weeks.

 Kumodd saves the complete, unredacted metadata in a YAML file.
 Before computing the bunk MD5 of the metadata, Kumodd redacts all metadata names containing the words: Link,